-The Organic Content Standard (OCS) is a voluntary chain of custody standard that provides companies with a tool for third-party verification that a final product contains the accurate amount of a given organically grown material.
-Each organization along the supply chain must take sufficient steps to ensure the integrity and identity of the input organic material.
+The Organic Content Standard (OCS) relies on third-party verification to verify a final product contains the accurate amount of a given organically grown material.
 It does not address the use of chemicals or any social or environmental aspects of production beyond the integrity of the organic material.
+The OCS uses the chain of custody requirements of the Content Claim Standard (CCS), and additional guidance can be found in the CCS Implementation Manual.

 Read more: OCS updates from OE standards